erossiter/catSurv/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Provided valid links to external URLs referenced in the documentation.
+* Provided valid links, including the portocol, to external URLs referenced in the documentation.

-* Added a reference to the method in the Description field of several documentation entries.
-In addition to referencing the method, I have directed readers (included links) to other documentation entries that fully describe the method and cite all sources.
+* Added a reference to the method in the Description file  in the form Authors (year) <doi:.....>.

 ## Release Summary